davidasnider/scripts/README.md

   automatically if needed.
 - Ollama must be running for AI analysis features.
 Run `make setup-ollama` to start Ollama and download required models (llama3, deepseek-coder, llava).
+- To reset the project and start fresh, run `make clean` to remove the manifest file and ChromaDB database.
 - Torch and transformers may require additional system packages depending on your hardware.
 Consult their documentation for accelerated backends.
 - Add standalone scripts to the `scripts/` directory when workflows need bespoke